 Interested in becoming a police officer in Vermont?
 Champlain College offers an opportunity to put you directly on your path to success.

-If you are interested in becoming a police officer in Vermont, you can take the Vermont Police Academy class, CRJ-495, during your senior year.
-This class has been developed in cooperation with the Vermont Criminal Justice Training Council (VCJTC), the state agency responsible for certifying individuals to be police officers in the state of Vermont.
-The class entails attending the Vermont Police Academy, a 15-week training program established by the VCJTC to certify police officers.
+As a senior, you can apply to attend the Vermont Police Academy class, CRJ-495.
+This class has been developed in cooperation with the Vermont Criminal Justice Training Council (VCJTC), the state agency responsible for certifying individuals to be police officers in Vermont.
+The class provides the academic credits you need while you attend the Vermont Police Academy, a 15-week training program established by the VCJTC.

-For further information regarding the VCJTC and the Vermont Police Academy Certification and Training Program, go to: http://vcjtc.vermont.gov/training or contact Phil Cykon, Champlain College Criminal Justice Program Director, firstname.lastname@example.org, (802) 865-5595.
+For further information regarding the VCJTC and the Vermont Police Academy Certification and Training Program, please visit the VCJTC web page or contact Tony Perriello, Champlain College Criminal Justice Program Director, at email@example.com or 802.651.5989.